rweigel/phys305/vector_potential.md

 %$\displaystyle\delta = -\frac{2bx}{r^2}\cos\phi'-\frac{2by}{r^2}\sin\phi'+\frac{b^2}{r^2}$

 %We need to provide an argument for why $\delta \ll 1$ when $r\gg b$, which corresponds to points far away from the current loop.
-Clearly $b^2/r^2$ is small for this limit.
+Clearly, $b^2/r^2$ is small for this limit.
 The first term can be written as

 %$\displaystyle\frac{2bx}{r^2}\cos\phi'=2\frac{a}{r}\frac{x}{r}\cos\phi'$